Skip to main content

 CMAP Faculty

-The music studio faculty members are all active teachers, performers, producers, and composers who bring extensive experience to various aspects of the music business.
+The CMAP faculty members are active teachers, performers, producers, and composers who bring extensive experience to various aspects of the music business.

-Chris Beyt and Pavel Wlosok are both active jazz performers with multiple album releases and audio production credits.
+Guitarist Chris Beyt and pianist Pavel Wlosok are active jazz performers with multiple album releases and audio production credits.
 Justin Leo Kennedy is a composer and sound artist specializing in live electronic music performance.

 Office of Web Services